-17. RAIN / WEATHER PROCEDURES, POSTPONED AND SUSPENDED MATCHES:
+16. RAIN / WEATHER PROCEDURES, POSTPONED AND SUSPENDED MATCHES:

 - A. All Interclub matches are to be played as scheduled unless the course is officially closed to all play because of inclement weather.
-However, team captains can mutually agree to postpone the match in advance of the start of play or during the course of the match (subject to Interclub Rule 17.B.VI) due to actual or predicted unfavorable weather conditions. - B. New for 2022 Captains must wait at least one-hour before canceling a match due to rain. - C. In the event the course is officially closed to all play because of inclement weather during the progress of play, the following procedures will apply: - I. The decision to officially close the course to all play shall be at the discretion of the course management. - II.
+However, team captains can mutually agree to postpone the match in advance of the start of play or during the course of the match (subject to Interclub Rule 16.C.vi) due to actual or predicted unfavorable weather conditions. - B. Captains must wait at least one-hour before canceling a match due to rain. - C. In the event the course is officially closed to all play because of inclement weather during the progress of play, the following procedures will apply:

+- i.
+The decision to officially close the course to all play shall be at the discretion of the course management. - ii.
 Management will go directly to the team captains, or representatives of the captains, to inform them of the decision that the course is to be closed and play suspended.
-The players must discontinue play immediately. - III.
+The players must discontinue play immediately. - iii.
 The team captains are in turn to notify their respective players of the "suspended play" and remove their teams from the course.
-All team members shall proceed to the clubhouse according to USGA Rule 6-8 and remain until the decision to close the course is final. - IV.
+All team members shall proceed to the clubhouse according to USGA Rule 6-8 and remain until the decision to close the course is final. - iv.
 Team captains shall verify the results of each match up to the point when play was suspended, and record and attest the scores prior to leaving the facility.
-(See Interclub Rule 17.B.VI.b.)

-- V. If the course is closed only to the use of golf carts, all Interclub matches will continue with the players walking the remaining holes.
-In the event that caddies are made available by the host club, an equal number of caddies must be made available for each team (see Interclub Rule 16). - VI.
+(See Interclub Rule 16.C.vi.b.) - v.
+If the course is closed only to the use of golf carts, all Interclub matches will continue with the players walking the remaining holes.
+In the event that caddies are made available by the host club, an equal number of caddies must be made available for each team (see Interclub Rule 9). - vi.
 If, after play has started, the course is officially closed and play cannot be resumed, the following procedures apply: - a.
 If all matches have not completed nine (9) holes, and the course has been officially closed to all play or captains mutually agree to postpone the match due to inclement weather or darkness, the entire match must be replayed.
 It is not required that the same players participate in the make-up match.
-Exception: Playoff matches (see Interclub Rule 22.
-E.). - b.
+Exception: Playoff matches (see Interclub Rule 20.H). - b.
 If all matches have completed nine (9) holes, the match results will stand as of the last completed hole at the time play was suspended.
 Match points will be split for any uncompleted holes.

-D. MAKE-UP MATCHES:

-- I. Postponed matches must be rescheduled at the earliest available date which is mutually agreeable to both team captains.
-The CGA must be notified and the date edited in GG. - All matches (regular season and playoffs) must be completed within the dates specified in Interclub Rule If such an agreement cannot be reached, the CGA will serve as final arbitrator.
-Any match not completed may be treated as "no match" for both teams in determining the final Pod standings. - E. DARKNESS: If play has been suspended due to darkness refer to Interclub Rule 17.B.VI.
+This means each individual match may play a different amount of holes (Match #1 could finish 15 holes and Match #4 could finish 11 holes). - D. MAKE-UP MATCHES: - i.
+Postponed matches must be rescheduled at the earliest available date which is mutually agreeable to both team captains.
+The CGA must be notified and the date edited in GG. - ii.
+All matches (regular season and playoffs) must be completed within the dates specified in Interclub Rule 3.
+If such an agreement cannot be reached, the CGA will serve as final arbitrator.
+Any match not completed may be treated as "no match" for both teams in determining the final Pod standings.

+NOTE MATCHES SUSPENDED DUE TO DARKNESS: If play has been suspended due to darkness refer to Interclub Rule 16.C.vi.

-18. WITHDRAWAL DURING THE REGULAR SEASON:
+17. WITHDRAWAL DURING THE REGULAR SEASON & FORFEITURES: